AliShiraziNejad/AliShiraziNejad/README.md

 Hello!
 I'm currently an undergraduate at UT Arlington studying CS.
 Here are some of the activities I'm involved in:
--Experimental High Energy Physics with the ATLAS Experiment @ CERN -Deep learning / Computer vision researcher
+- Experimental High Energy Physics with the ATLAS Experiment @ CERN
+- Deep learning / Computer vision researcher
--LFT/MFT algorithmic trading
+- LFT/MFT algorithmic trading